strapi/strapi/docs/3.x.x/guides/deployment.md

 ## Digital Ocean

 This is a step-by-step guide for deploying a Strapi project to [Digital Ocean](https://www.digitalocean.com/).
-Databases can be used locally on the server or hosted externally as a service.
-Prior to starting this guide, you should have created a [Strapi project for development](/3.x.x/getting-started/quick-start.html) that can be pushed to the Digital Ocean server.
+Databases can be on a [Digital Ocean Droplet](https://www.digitalocean.com/docs/droplets/) or hosted externally as a service.
+Prior to starting this guide, you should have created a [Strapi project for development](/3.x.x/getting-started/quick-start.html).

 ### Digital Ocean Install Requirements